TIPPETT’S CHAPEL FREE WILL BAPTIST CHURCH

 Sometime during the year of 1899 a group of people began meeting for worship in the shade of a large tree in the yard of Mrs. Jeanette Buffaloe.
 This home was located in Wake County about five miles northwest of Clayton on Shotwell Road about a half mile beyond the Neuse River and was later occupied by Fred Debnam.
 Rev. D.W.
 (Ben) Tippett did the preaching.
 Mr. Tippett lived near Zebulon and would walk to Mrs. Buffaloe’s each Saturday for a service at 3:00 P.M.
 After spending the night with someone nearby and preaching again on Sunday morning, he would make the return trip by foot on Sunday afternoon.
 He made no charges, just took whatever was offered him, sometimes nothing, other times as much as 50 ¢.

 Many pastors have followed Rev. Ben Tippett including J.R.
 Morris, A.B.
 Utley, Z.P.
 Ferrell, R.N.
 Hinnant, L.R.
 Ennis, Herman Wooten, G.C.
 Joyner, W.K.
 Jordan, C.H.
 Coats, Stedman Davis, J.R.
 Forrest, Earl Glenn, Billy Morris, V.L.
-Poythress, Frank Williamson, Frank Davenport, Billy Walker, Nathan Eason, Rex Edwards, Greg Godby, and Wade Parker, the present pastor.
+Poythress, Frank Williamson, Frank Davenport, Billy Walker, Nathan Eason, Rex Edwards, Greg Godby, Wade Parker, David Trogdon, Eddie Moody, and Derek Cominskie.

 In the 1930’s a new building was erected.
 Much of the material was given by members and they even went into the woods with the pastor, Rev. W.K.
 Jordan, cut the trees, took them to the saw-mill to be sawed and dressed, and built their new church building.
 This building is still being used today after being remodeled several times.